paulfitz/coopy/README.txt

 sspatch
 -------

-This is currently vaporware, but will be very important to how coopy supports spreadsheet formats with typing and presentation information in them (i.e. all "real" formats like Excel's formats or those of OpenOffice).
+This is currently at an early stage of development, but will be very important to how coopy supports spreadsheet formats with typing and presentation information in them (i.e. all "real" formats like Excel's formats or those of OpenOffice).
 The idea is to take a description of how the data in a spreadsheet should be modified, like those produced by ssdiff, and apply them in a type/presentation-preserving way to the full spreadsheet.
 In other words, as columns or rows of data are moved around, their type/presentation information should follow them.